shankarsridhar/ember-backstop-tutorial/README.md

 Go forth now and experiment with your new visual powers!

 As a suggestion you could open up the project css file at `vendor/ember-tutorial.css`.
-Go ahead and delete the `postion: static;` as shown in the following file.
+Go ahead and delete the `position: static;` as shown in the following file.
 See if BackstopJS can find the changes... 😉

 ![Start with ordinary testem tests](./backstop-tutorial/lets-break-one-of-our-screens.png)